What’s a Good Email Open Rate and How You Can Improve Yours

 To ensure that your emails get opened on mobile, keep your email subject lines brief.
 6-10 words or 25 characters is the sweet spot.
 That way, even people on mobile will be able to read them.

 You should also double-check how your subject lines will appear on mobile before settling on them.
-Zurb has a really great, free tool called TestSubject that you can use to see exactly how your subject lines will appear on various devices.
+EmailToolTester offers a free subject line tester that lets you see how your emails will look in a mobile inbox.

 7. Get Past the Spam Filters

 Avoid keywords and phrases often associated with spam.
-Never use ALL CAPS (the equivalent of yelling through email) or excessive exclamation points.
-If you notice a particular email campaign has an unusually high bounce rate, check the bounceback records, they may provide insight as to why your email was caught in spam.
+Avoid ALL CAPS or excessive exclamation points.
+Only use them if your brand is established and you have a very good reason to.
+If you notice a particular email campaign has an unusually high bounce rate, check the bounceback records.
+They may provide insight as to why your email was caught in spam.

 For more help getting past spam filters, check out our guide on 11 Reasons Why Your Emails Go in the Spam Box (and How to Make Sure They Don’t).